Pico Neo 2 Eye hands-on: The 4K, eye tracking, enterprise Oculus Quest

 Flash forward to today, and the real and virtual worlds have both changed even more than I expected.
 On the predictable side, some of the aforementioned VR headsets have already fizzled out, and Facebook’s Oculus Quest has won kudos as a standalone VR platform.
 Unpredictably, the COVID-19 pandemic shut down conferences, offices, and movie theaters, suddenly making VR a viable medium for both social gatherings and entertainment.

 While Quest has become the go-to VR headset for general consumers, Pico is challenging Quest’s enterprise bona fides with similar but higher-end models called the Neo 2 and Neo 2 Eye.
 With the $699 Neo 2, you get the same 128GB of storage and Qualcomm Snapdragon 845 chipset as a $499 Quest, but a noticeably higher 4K resolution per eye.
 For a further $200 premium, the Neo 2 Eye adds dual-eye Tobii gaze tracking.
-Yes, $899 isn’t cheap, but it’s less than Oculus’s $1,000 Quest for Business platform.
+Yes, $899 isn’t cheap, but it’s less than Oculus’ $1,000 Quest for Business platform.
 And like Quest, each Neo 2 can be used as a standalone device or connect to a PC; for the latter, Pico uses Qualcomm’s wireless “Boundless XR” over Wi-Fi 5.

 In short, Pico is giving enterprises early access to some key next-generation display and eye control technologies today, when Facebook appears unlikely to ship a standalone headset with either feature in 2020 — perhaps not in 2021, either.
-The key question is whether enterprises will be willing to pay Pico’s non-trivial premiums for the superior hardware, and deal with the Neo 2’s ergonomic rough edges.
+The key question is whether enterprises will be willing to pay Pico’s non-trivial premiums for the superior hardware and deal with the Neo 2’s ergonomic rough edges.

 I’ve been testing the deluxe Neo 2 Eye since last week, and the experience has been simultaneously surprising and interesting.
-At first, I was shocked by how similar the Neo 2 and Quest experiences feel, if Pico customers don’t mind losing some of Oculus’s design flare and polish.
-After turning the headset on, Neo 2 users see a version of Oculus’s protective virtual perimeter-defining Guardian, which lacks the fancy UI and branding, but includes the same basic dialog boxes and a black-and-white passthrough mode.
+At first, I was shocked by how similar the Neo 2 and Quest experiences feel, if Pico customers don’t mind losing some of Oculus’ design flair and polish.
+After turning the headset on, Neo 2 users see a version of Oculus’ protective virtual perimeter-defining Guardian, which lacks the fancy UI and branding, but includes the same basic dialog boxes and a black-and-white passthrough mode.

 Then there’s a home screen interface that might as well be the same as the one on Quest, but higher in resolution.
-Assuming you align Neo 2’s fresnel lenses properly with your eyes, you’ll instantly notice a markedly higher display resolution than the Quest: 1,920 by 2,160 (4.1 million pixels) per lens, up from Quest’s 1,440 by 1,600 (2.3 million pixels).
+Assuming you align Neo 2’s Fresnel lenses properly with your eyes, you’ll instantly notice a markedly higher display resolution than the Quest: 1,920 by 2,160 (4.1 million pixels) per lens, up from Quest’s 1,440 by 1,600 (2.3 million pixels).
 The difference in detail is striking; it’s much harder to see individual pixels, and there’s no obvious “screen door effect” when using Neo 2.
-This is particularly impressive given that Pico’s using the same processor found in the Quest, just equipped with more RAM to assist with the visuals.
+This is particularly impressive given that Pico is using the same processor found in the Quest, just equipped with more RAM to assist with the visuals.

 The Neo 2 includes some demos that show off how the higher resolution will work in practice, and after seeing one of them — a plausible virtual movie theater where the screen actually had the crispness I’d expect from currently shuttered cinemas — I was sold on the headset’s ability to deliver not only a next-generation viewing experience, but something that mid-pandemic/post-pandemic consumers would appreciate.
 Putting ergonomic considerations aside, I could see myself enjoying a full theatrical movie in this headset, and becoming more immersed in less pixelated 360-degree content.
 That said, it remains to be seen whether enterprise users will care, and how Neo 2 will perform with more processor-taxing 3D applications.